CVE-2026-47310

 Samsung · Escargot

-A use-after-free vulnerability in Samsung Escargot may allow an attacker to perform pointer manipulation, leading to memory corruption.
+A use-after-free vulnerability in Samsung Escargot allows for pointer manipulation, potentially leading to arbitrary code execution.

 Executive summary

-A use-after-free vulnerability in Samsung Escargot presents a significant security risk that could facilitate unauthorized memory manipulation.
+A use-after-free vulnerability in Samsung Escargot allows for pointer manipulation, posing a significant risk of memory corruption and arbitrary code execution.

 Vulnerability